-16.308 Epidemiology for Health Administrators
+16.308 Epidemiology for Health Administrators S1 or S2 L4

 The general purposes and content of epidemiological studies.
 Concepts and strategies of epidemiology.
 Sources, collection, collation and analysis of epidemiological data.
 The application of epidemiological methodology and information in the planning, operation and evaluation of health services.